umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 ### Choosing a strategy for registering dependencies

-Are you **[working directly on your site](#registering-dependencies-in-the-programcs-file)** you can chose whichever strategy you prefer working with.
+Are you **[working directly on your site](#registering-dependencies-in-the-programcs-file)** you can choose whichever strategy you prefer working with.

-Are you **[building a package](#registering-dependencies-in-a-composer)**  you will not have access to the `Program.cs` file.
+Are you **[building a package](#registering-dependencies-in-a-composer)**  you do not have access to the `Program.cs` file.
 This leaves you with the option to register the dependencies in a composer.

 Are you finding yourself needing to **[register more than a few dependencies](#registering-dependencies-in-bundles)**?
 You can bundle your dependencies in custom extension methods and register them in a single call.